DavidJKTofan/cloudflare-pages-template/README.md

 ## Step 2

-Log in ([new to Cloudflare?](https://developers.cloudflare.com/fundamentals/get-started/)), and go to the Pages tab.
+Access your _free_ Cloudflare account ([new to Cloudflare?](https://developers.cloudflare.com/fundamentals/get-started/)), and go to the Pages tab.

 ![pages-tab](/img/readme-img/pages-tab.png)